blakeembrey/free-style/README.md

 }) //=> "fibanyf"
 ```

-**Tip:** The string returned by `registerKeyframes` is a hash of the contents, and the name of the animation.
+**Tip:** The string returned by `registerKeyframes` the name of the animation, which is a hash of the rule (you can also add a "display name" in development!).

 ### Rules